What is Thermiva?

 2.How long is the treatment?

 The procedure takes approximately 30 minutes and requires no downtime.
 The typical protocol for ThermiVa treatments is three treatments, spaced four weeks apart.
-Many women see improvement in vaginal tightening after the first treatment, but optimal results will be observed three months after the third treatment.
+Many women see improvement in vaginal laxity after the first treatment, but optimal results will be observed three months after the third treatment.

 3.How long do ThermiVa results last?